 Barcelona’s Torre Agbar measures 144.4 m (473.75 ft) in height and consists of 38 stories, including four underground levels.
-Its design combines a number of different architectural concepts, resulting in a striking structure built with reinforced concrete, covered with a facade of glass, and over 4,500 window openings cut out of the structural concrete and looking over Barcelona.
+As a matter of fact, its design combines a number of different architectural concepts.
+Resulting in a striking structure built with reinforced concrete, covered with a facade of glass, and over 4,500 window openings cut out of the structural concrete, overlooking Barcelona.

-The building is the third tallest building in Barcelona, only after the Arts Hotel and the Mapfre Tower, both 154 m.
-A unique feature of the building is its nocturnal illumination.
-It has 4,500 LED luminous devices that allow generation of luminous images in the facade.
-In addition, it has temperature sensors in the outside of the tower that regulate the opening and closing of the glass blinds of the facade of the building, reducing the consumption of energy for air conditioning.
+Moreover, the building is the third tallest building in Barcelona, only after the Arts Hotel and the Mapfre Tower, both 154 m.
+Indeed, a unique feature of the building is its nocturnal illumination.
+It has 4,500 LED luminous devices that consequently allow a generation of luminous images on the facade.
+Additionally, it has temperature sensors in the outside of the tower that regulate the opening and closing of the glass blinds of the facade of the building, reducing the consumption of energy for air conditioning.

 It is possible to observe the illuminated tower at the following times:

 The Agbar Tower is located in Plaça de les Glories.
 Therefore, you can get there by metro line 1, Glories station stop.
 Or by , lines 7, 56, 60, 92, 192, B21, N2, N0 and N7 serve the square.